NunoSempere/nunosempere.github.io/rat/EA-predictions/Analysis.md

 ## Further analysis

 Questions for further analysis:
 1. Should the two savants who got very near 80% be proud, or should we expect them to exist merely by chance?
-Maybe.
 2. Are the results an artifact of a small number of questions which were really hard (f.ex. the % of LessWrongers in EA)?
-Solved: No, See above.
+Answered: No, See above.

-I expect to answer those questions in the near future.

  ## Code.